Limited Liability Companies

 - an LLC can have an unlimited number of owners, including foreign owners, while an S corporation is limited to 100 shareholders, none of whom can be nonresident aliens.

-LLCs are much like limited partnerships except they do not require a general partner that assumes full personal liability for all business debts.
+LLCs are much like limited partnerships except they do not require a general partner to assume full personal liability for all business debts.
 Furthermore, unlike LLC members, limited partners can lose their limited liability if they participate actively in the business.

 Since LLCs are pass-through entities, there is no double taxation of profits as there is with a C corporation.
 Furthermore, a liquidation of the C corporation may result in corporate and shareholder taxes, while a liquidation of an LLC usually only has tax consequences to the members.
 However, any profit left in an LLC at the end of the tax year is taxable income to the members, whether they withdraw the money or not.
 Hence, they do not benefit from the lower corporate tax rate on C corporations.

-This new business deduction, referred to as the §199A deduction or the deduction for qualified business income, equals the lesser of:
+This new business deduction, called the §199A deduction or the deduction for qualified business income, equals the lesser of:

 - 20% of qualified business income + 20% of qualified real estate investment trust dividends and qualified publicly traded partnership income, or